dpjtaylor/mac-setup/README.md

 ### Weather in the Terminal

-I did try putting the weather in the terminal prompt at one point.
+I incorporated the weather into the terminal prompt at one point.
 Some caching was configured to avoid hiting the weather API too often.
 It was fun to do, but not super-useful to have set up permanently, and occasionally the terminal would look wonky when the API was unavailable.

 Instead now I have an alias for checking the weather, which calls `curl wttr.in`